Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Abstract

 \section{Abstract}

 We calculate the screened electron-electron interaction for the charge-disproportionated insulator CaFeO$_3$ using the constrained random-phase approximation (cRPA).
 While in many correlated materials, the formation of a Mott-insulating state is driven by a large local Coulomb repulsion, represented by the Hubbard $U$, several cases have been identified more recently where $U$ is strongly screened and instead the Hund's interaction $J$ dominates the physics.
 Our results confirm a strong screening of the local Coulomb repulsion $U$ in CaFeO$_3$ whereas $J$ is much less screened and can thus stabilize a charge-disproportionated insulating state.
 This is consistent with the case of the rare-earth nickelates where similar behavior has been demonstrated.
 In addition, we validate some common assumptions used for parametrizing the local electron-electron interaction in first-principles calculations based on density-functional theory (DFT), assess the dependence of the interaction on the choice of correlated orbitals, and discuss the use of the calculated interaction parameters in DFT+$U$ calculations of CaFeO$_3$.
-Our work also highlights some limitations of the cRPA approach for systems with strong entanglement between the correlated and uncorrelated bands, which can lead to a strong overscreening of the calculated interaction parameters.
+Our work also highlights certain limitations for the direct use of cRPA results in DFT-based first-principles calculations, in particular for systems with strong entanglement between the correlated and uncorrelated bands.